 It should be possible for non-smokers to use the facilities without suffering discomfort from tobacco smoke.
 This can be achieved by providing separate facilities for smokers and non-smokers, or by prohibiting smoking in the rest facilities.
 For small sites, rest facilities can often be provided within the site office or site hut, especially where this is one of the common portable units.
 Remember, open-flued gas heaters and gas cooking rings can produce carbon monoxide if there is inadequate ventilation.
 When poorly maintained, they also give rise to leaks of methane which can ignite or explode without warning.
 Gas appliances should not be used in site huts, containers or other enclosed areas unless there are vents or louvres that give a permanent supply of fresh air that cannot be closed off (a window that can be opened is not adequate as it is likely to be closed in cold weather).
 LPG cylinders must be stored in the open air, if necessary locked cages may be used to secure them.

-Storing and drying clothing and personal protective equipment; Make sure there are proper arrangements for storing: clothing not worn on site (eg hats and coats); protective clothing needed for site work (eg Wellington boots, overalls, gloves etc); personally issued equipment (eg ear defenders, goggles, harnesses etc).
+Storing and drying clothing and personal protective equipment; Make sure there are proper arrangements for storing clothing not worn on site (eg hats, gloves, glasses and ear defenders); protective clothing needed for site work (eg Wellington boots, overalls, gloves etc); personally issued equipment (eg ear defenders, goggles, harnesses etc).
 Separate lockers might be needed, although on smaller sites the site office may be a suitable storage area, provided it is kept secure.
-Where there is a risk of protective site clothing contaminating everyday clothing, store items separately.
+Where there is a risk of protective site clothing contaminating everyday clothing, store ppe clothing items separately.
 Where necessary for propriety, men and women should be able to change separately.
 A drying area should be provided to dry wet site clothing.
 This area should be separated from the eating area.
 If electrical heaters are used, ensure that they are either fitted with a high-temperature cut-out device or are properly ventilated.
-Many fires have been caused by placing clothing on electrical heaters to dry, making the appliance overheat.>Drinking water Make sure there is a supply of drinking water.
+Many fires have been caused by placing clothing on electrical heaters to dry, making the appliance overheat.
+Drinking water Make sure there is a supply of drinking water.
 It is best if a tap direct from the mains is available, otherwise bottles or tanks of water may be used for storage.
 If water is stored, it should be protected from possible contamination and changed often enough to prevent it from becoming stale or contaminated.
 The tap should be clearly marked if it is possible to confuse the drinking water supply with other water supplies or other liquids such as: those not fit for consumption (eg water from storage tanks used for wheel washers); or certain toxic materials (eg from taps to pipelines in factories).
 Cups or other drinking vessels should be available at the water tap, unless the water is supplied as an upward jet that can be drunk from easily (eg a drinking fountain).
 Good order, storage areas and waste materials, Plan how the site will be kept tidy and how housekeeping will be actively managed: keep walkways and stairways free of tripping hazards such as trailing cables, building materials and waste.
 This is especially important for emergency routes.
 Make sure that all flammable waste materials (such as packaging and timber offcuts) are cleared away regularly to reduce fire risks; keep inside floor areas clean and dry; outdoor footpaths should be level and firm and should not be used for storing materials.

 Designate storage areas for plant, materials, waste, flammable substances (eg foam plastics, flammable liquids and gases such as propane) and hazardous substances (eg pesticides and timber treatment chemicals).
 Flammable materials will usually need to be stored away from other materials and protected from accidental ignition.
 Do not store materials where they obstruct access routes or where they could interfere with emergency escape, eg do not store flammable materials under staircases or near to doors or fire exits.
 If materials are stored at height (eg on top of a container or on a scaffold gantry), make sure necessary guard rails are in place if people could fall when stacking or collecting materials or equipment.
 Keep all storage areas tidy, whether in the main compound or on the site itself.
 Try to plan deliveries to keep the amount of materials on site to a minimum.
 Decide how the waste stream will be managed to ensure it is timely and effective.
 You might want to consider whether you will require the contractors to be responsible for collecting their own waste or whether you will provide someone to do this for the site.
 Don’t forget that waste materials also need storing safely before their removal from the site and make sure that you allow sufficient space for waste skips and bins.
 If you are collecting waste in skips you will need to decide where the skips can be positioned and how often they will need to be collected.
 Consider waste generated inside and whether you need to provide wheeled bins to enable it to be brought out of the building safely.